Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 Learn more →Listen to the episode

-The most useful part of Jonny’s conversation with Grimhood is not the complexity.
-It is the low-hanging fruit near the end: morning sunlight, nutrient-dense food, magnesium if appropriate, resistance exercise, and simple breathwork.1
+This conversation covers a lot of biochemistry.
+The most useful part lands near the end: morning sunlight, nutrient-dense food, magnesium if appropriate, resistance exercise, and simple breathwork.

-That sounds almost too basic until you remember what these protocols are trying to influence: sleep pressure, circadian rhythm, metabolic state, stress chemistry, inflammation, and the felt sense of having enough energy to meet the day.
-1Search intent translation: “nervous system protocols” should not mean a 43-step biohacking stack.
+Five ordinary interventions.
+Between them, they influence sleep pressure, circadian rhythm, metabolic state, stress chemistry, inflammation, and whether you have enough fuel to meet the day.
+1Search intent translation: "nervous system protocols" should not mean a 43-step biohacking stack.
 Start with anchors that are free, repeatable, and hard to game.

 The order matters: